Koforidua

-Koforidua serves as a commercial center and Regional Capital for the Eastern region and New Juaben Municipal District.
+Koforidua serves as the commercial center for the Eastern region.
 The city is home to many businesses, with the exception of heavy duty industries.
-The city is home to Intravenous Infusions Ltd., one of the oldest pharmaceutical companies in Ghana and West Africa, a leading producer of injections and drips.
-The company is listed on the Ghana Stock exchange and was registered in 1969.
+The city is home to Intravenous Infusions Limited, one of the oldest pharmaceutical companies in West Africa.

-The city is home to many Government Departments and Ministries at the Regional level.
 The recent construction of the four-lane highway road linking the Koforidua Technical University and Koforidua to Oyoko brings commerce to the city.
 The highway also serves as a valid alternative route to reach Kumasi.
+Koforidua today is a multi-ethnic city with people from various ethnic groups in Ghana calling the city their home.

+On 6th March 2024, Koforidua played host to the celebration of the 67th anniversary of the independence of Ghana.

 Etymology

-Oral tradition has it that, Koforidua owes its name to an Akan man, Kofi Ofori, who had built his hut under a huge mahogany tree.
-This tree provided shelter for weary farmers who were returning from their farms after a hard day's work.
+Based on oral tradition, the city owes its name to an Akan man named Kofi Ofori, who had built his hut under a huge mahogany tree.
+This tree provided shelter for weary farmers who were returning from their farms.
 Over time, it became common for the farmers to say that they were going to rest under Kofi Ofori's tree.
-In Akan language, Twi, the word for tree is "dua".
-An amalgamation of Kofi Ofori's name and tree, therefore, becomes "Koforidua."
+In their local language, Twi, the word for tree is 'dua'.
+The combination of Ofori's name and tree becomes 'Koforidua'.

-Koforidua today is a multi-ethnic city with people from various ethnic groups in Ghana calling the city their home.

 History

 Koforidua was founded in 1875 by Akan migrants from Asanteman.
-The completion of the Kumasi railway in 1923 saw Koforidua become an important road and rail junction.
+The completion of the Kumasi railway in 1923 saw Koforidua becoming an important road and rail junction.
 Koforidua is one of the country's oldest cocoa-producing centers.
 It is also noted today for its weekly Thursday bead market, which draws bead buyers and sellers from all over the Eastern region.

+The moniker "Koforidua Flowers" has firmly entrenched itself and is likely to endure, even though some older individuals have attempted to explain that the name originated from the abundant flowers spanning the stretch between Akwadum and Koforidua, as one approached the city.
+However, the prevailing and widely accepted perspective contradicts this.

+This figurative name has been in circulation since the 1950s.
+As recounted by certain elderly residents of the city, the name finds its roots in the allure of the women who migrated to the city during the turn of the century for trading endeavors.
+Many of these women chose to make the city their permanent home, effectively becoming part of the local population.
+Primarily in their late teens and early twenties, they were predominantly hailing from areas like Krobo and Akyem, with a notable contingent also originating from the Kwahu mountains.
+Koforidua, during that era, held a significant status as a trading hub, hosting numerous lively events every week, and therefore, was home to a substantial female population.

-Legend about Koforidua
+Legend

-Legend has it that, the Obuotabiri mountain found in New Juabeng, was the home of the gods and protected the people.
-It was believed to be inhabited by dwarfs and thus was considered the soul of the New Juabeng traditional area.
-All the townsfolk have great reverence for the mountain: OBUOTABIRI - the rock of Tabiri.
+According to Legend, the Obuotabiri mountain, found in New Juabeng, both north and south districts, was the home to the gods who protected the people.
+It was believed to be inhabited by dwarfs and thus was considered to be the soul of the area.